prudentmildew/vanilla-allrait/README.md

 ```
 $ npm start
 ```
-The application is exposed using port 1337, and it likes it there.
+The application is exposed at [http://localhost:1337](http://localhost:1337), and it likes it there.

 ### Testing the application
 ```